libavg/libavg/sphinxdoc/misc.rst

         .. py:method:: getRotated(angle, pivot) -> Point2D

             Return the position of point rotated around :py:attr:`pivot`.

+        .. py:method:: isInf() -> bool

+            Returns :keyword:`True` if one of the components is infinite.

+        .. py:method:: isNaN() -> bool

+            Returns :keyword:`True` if one of the components is Not a Number.

         .. py:classmethod:: fromPolar(angle, radius) -> Point2D